 Oracle GoldenGate data filtering with WHERE and FILTER parameters the right way

 One of the most trivial tasks for data replication is to define a replica of the table with just a subset of the rows from the source table.
 For example we would like just to replicate the ACCOUNTS table with some type (one column has some defined value).
-If you want to replicate that using
+If you want to replicate that using Oracle GoldenGate and the account type may be modified then this is one of the most difficult tasks to achieve… Let’s find out why.

 Oracle GoldenGate point in time source database recovery

 Even though you would like to secure the database from any disaster with HA, still it might happen that the database gets corrupted and a recovery from backup is needed to recover the database.
 In a critical scenario you might need to use Point In Time Recovery (PITR).
-Let’s focus on a scenario when the

 Oracle GoldenGate Coordinated Replicat – is it a fully transactional replication?

 Oracle GoldenGate till version 11.2 could only work serially.
 The only way of creating parallel replication and speeding up the apply process was to create multiple Replicat processes.
 In version 12.1 there was a new option available: the Coordinated Replicat.
 It is often misunderstood as a way of speeding up transactional replication.
-But … is
+But … is this way of replication fully ACID complaint?
+Let’s find out.

 Oracle GoldenGate Integrated Replicat and NOSCHEDULINGCOLS